ashaw1270/2048/README.md

 # 2048
-Classic 2048 game, written in JavaScript for the browser
+Classic 2048 game, written in JavaScript for the browser.